upserv-io/foundations/README.md

 - ex. good:  lib/upserv_foundations/controllers/example_controller.rb -> UpservFoundations::ExampleController
 use same convention for helpers, jobs, mailers, models, etc. (all ruby classes)

-helpers
+#### Helpers
 1. create helper file
 1. require file in lib/upserv_foundations.rb
 1. include helper class in lib/upserv_foundations.rb

-other classes / autoloading...??? idk
+#### Other Ruby Classes / Autoloading
+...??? idk

+check out cancancan and devise as examples

 ### CSS
+- Components: create one scss file per helper file for components
+- After creating css file, add import statment in: `vendor/assets/stylesheets/upserv_foundations.scss`
- - You cannot use tailwind styles because tailwind only includes classes as they are used withing your rails app.
-So if your rails app never uses the tailwind class "hidden" for example, but this gem does, then the "hidden" class will have no effect because tailwind never added it.
+- You cannot use tailwind classes because tailwind only includes classes as they are used withing your rails app.
+So if your rails app never uses the tailwind class "hidden" for example, but this gem does use the tailwind css class "hidden", then the "hidden" class here will have no effect because tailwind never added it in the rails app.
--  You have to put all CSS into one file.
-At some point I need to figure out how to use multiple files and compile them into one... but till then this works.
-It's because in raisl app, we only want to have 1 line of code to import the CSS.
-But you have to have 1 line of code per file... so as a work around, we are putting all CSS in one file for now.

 ## Usage

-TODO: Write usage instructions here
+Many files are simply additions to other manifest files (ex. additions to applicaiton controller)

+Other items (ex. view components) are best accessed via VIM mappings

+# TODO / WIP

 ## Development